Vonage/vonage-node-sdk/README.md

 * `privateKey` - (optional) The Private Key to be used when creating JWTs.
 You can specify the key as any of the following:
   * A [Buffer](https://nodejs.org/api/buffer.html#buffer_class_method_buffer_from_string_encoding) containing the file contents.
   * A String containing the path to the key file on disk.
+* `signatureSecret` - (optional) API singature secret from Nexmo, used for signing SMS message requests
+* `signatureMethod` - (optional) singature method matching the one you gave Nexmo, used for signing SMS message requests.
+Must be one of "md5hash", "md5", "sha1", "sha256", or "sha512"
 * `options` - (optional) Additional options for the constructor.

 Options are: